United Front for the Liberation of Oppressed Races: Post-insurgency

+A 2002 op-ed in The Washington Times written by Michael Benge, a senior adviser to the Montagnard Human Rights Organisation, claimed that Montagnard women were subjected to forced mass sterilization by the Vietnamese government.
+The article also alleged that the government was stealing lands of Montagnards and attacking their religious beliefs, killing and torturing them in a form of "creeping genocide".
 Luke Simpkins, an MP in the Australian House of Representatives, condemned the Vietnamese persecution of the Montagnards in 2011.
 Noting that both the South Vietnamese government and the regime of unified Communist Vietnam had attacked the Montagnards and conquered their lands as well as how FULRO had fought against the Vietnamese, Simpkins expressed support for the desire of the Montagnards to preserve their culture and language.
+The Vietnamese government has non-Montagnards settle on Montagnard land and killed Montagnards after jailing them.

+Former Green Beret and writer Don Bendell has accused the Communist Vietnamese government of implementing a genocidal and discriminatory policy against the native Montagnards in the Central Highlands, banning native languages and implementing the Vietnamese language, having Vietnamese men marry Montagnard girls and women by force, colonizing the Central Highlands with massive amounts of Vietnamese settlers from the lowlands, inflicting terror and on the Montagnards with police force, making them perform slave labor, as well as erecting plantations for rubber, tea, and coffee on the Central Highlands after destroying the vegetation in the area.
+Bendell described these policies as creating "apartheid-like conditions".

 According to researcher Seb Rumsby, there exist certain but unrecognized imperial relationships between ethnic Kinh colonizers and indigenous minorities, and following that plenty of daily resistance from the Montagnards to systemic state discrimination and repressive assimilation policies.
-While marginalization and racial stereotypes about the Montagnards are abundant, few of them can be exactly figured out and acknowledged now, as Kinh chauvinism and fragility have made it difficult for the majority of the country to truly comprehend what the experience of racism of indigenous minorities looks like.
+While marginalization and racial stereotypes about the Montagnards are abundant, few of them can be exactly figured out and acknowledged now, as Kinh chauvinism has made it difficult for the majority of the country to truly comprehend what the experience of indigenous minorities faced with racism is like.